Exploring the Path of Sustainability with Bamboo Products Production: A Detailed Cost Analysis

 Techno-Commercial Parameter

-• Profitability Analysis Year on Year Basis: The proposed bamboo products plant, with a processed capacity of 2,148 tons per annum, achieved an impressive revenue of INR 205.09 Million in its first year.
-We assisted our client in developing a detailed cost model, which projects steady growth, with revenue reaching INR 263.69 Million by Year 5.
-Gross profit margins improve from 49.2% to 52.5%, and net profit margins rise from 25.6% to 32.7%, highlighting strong financial viability and operational efficiency.
+• Profitability Analysis Year on Year Basis: The proposed bamboo products plant, with a processed capacity of 2,148 tons per annum, achieved an impressive revenue of INR 205.09 million in its first year.
+We assisted our client in developing a detailed cost model, which projects steady growth, with revenue rising throughout the projected period.
+Gross profit improved from 49.16% to 52.49%, and net profit rise from 25.64% to 32.68%, highlighting strong financial viability and operational efficiency.

 Profitability Analysis Year on Year Basis